Cymraeg

 With the removal of levels in the Curriculum for Wales, it is necessary for schools and partners to develop a more sophisticated, broad-based understanding of learner progress.
 Schools need to collect evidence to evaluate learner progress, both at an individual, group and school level.
 They should use this evidence to answer the following 2 questions:

 Schools’ answers to these questions will help determine the lines of enquiry of subsequent self-evaluation and improvement.
 These could, for example, include progress by specific groups of learners and the extent to which the school is helping to overcome the impact of poverty on attainment.
-(Schools will also use other questions to help evaluate learner progress, as exemplified in the national resource.)
+(Schools will also use other questions to help evaluate learner progress, as exemplified in the Evaluation and improvement resource (NR:EI)).

 To help schools arrive at answers to these questions, the principles of progression include both overarching principles and principles specific to each area of learning and experience.
 They therefore provide a framework for school leaders to use to design their processes for collecting and analysing evidence about learner progress, both over time and at a group level.
 This should ensure that schools are helping learners to progress in a way that will support them to develop towards the four purposes.